jonhilt/readit/README.md

 It uses EF Core as its ORM for retrieving data from an SQL database.

-These are the relevant lines in `startup.cs`.
+These are the relevant lines in `startup.cs`

 ```csharp
 var connection = "Server=(localdb)\\mssqllocaldb;Database=ReadIt;Trusted_Connection=True;ConnectRetryCount=0";